bashbadger/cka/README.md

 ### Storage (10%)

-- Understand the need and use cases for a volume
 - Define and consume volumes
 - Understand mechanics of defining and consuming a PersistentVolume
 - Difference between static and dynamic provisioning of a PersistentVolume